modalpdx/MC-USB/README.md

 #TINY85-USB Development Board

+*BIG IMPORTANT NOTE: The first run of PCBs has come back from the fab, and yep, they don't work as designed.
+Until further notice, please don't make any PCBs from these files.
+I'll update everything once I figure out how to fix all of the issues.
+There aren't many, but the ones that exist are show stoppers as far as I'm concerned.*

 A board that should have all the hardware that you need to experiment with V-USB or any other software-based AVR USB stack on an ATTINY-85 MCU.